avidcoder123/cipherchat/README.md

 The you can run CipherChat as you would with any Django application, with
 `python manage.py runserver`
 ## How to use
 Want to use CipherChat to chat with others?
 Visit [the website](http://rsa-cipherchat.herokuapp.com), download for Desktop [on GitHub releases](https://github.com/thomcatmeow/cipherchat/releases) or download from [Google Drive](https://drive.google.com/drive/folders/1mOhxkpwFtzxTf4frSUmRVFBKl_ojqasw).
+## Planned updates:
+### Cipherchat v1.1
+Cipherchat 1.1 will vastly speed up the chatting experience in CipherChat by removing all AJAX from messages and transferring messages with pure WebSocket.
+This will speed up CipherChat in browsers such as Opera where AJAX can sometimes be unpredictable.
+The update will also introduce basic Desktop Notifications, where you will be notified of messages in your room when you are not on that tab.